MarisaKirisame/DefComBlog/Calculator.md

 Now for Var, we look up the value from the environment.

 Pretty Good!
 I wrote another example, which multiplies 2 n*n matrices, where n = 2, and add up all the cell in the resulting matrix, into a single number.
 The code is hidden because it is not too related to what we are doing right now.
-Running the example on 2 matrix with all cell as 1, will give 8, which is expected.
+Running the example on 2 matrices with all cells as 1 will give 8, which is expected.
 However, printing the matrix will give:

     ((((0+((0+(a_0_0*b_0_0))+(a_0_1*b_1_0)))+((0+(a_0_0*b_0_1))+(a_0_1*b_1 ...